 - If you’re looking to grow your own chestnut tree, provide full sun exposure, well ventilated.
 As regards soil, any loose garden soil will do if it drains well and isn’t chalky.

-- The chestnut tree produces two kinds of fruits: normal chestnuts which produce several fruits in one husk, and marrons which only count a single, larger fruit per husk.
+- The chestnut tree produces two kinds of fruits: normal chestnuts which produce several fruits in one husk, and marrons (a French word) which only count a single, larger fruit per husk.
 Good chestnut tree stock should produce more marrons in proportion to regular chestnuts.

 - Chestnuts are savored in stews or as boiled vegetables, they can be grilled on a wood fire or baked in a stove.